A.D. Ramonense

 Asociación Deportiva Ramonense is a Costa Rican football team playing at the top level.
 It was based in San Ramón, Alajuela.
 Their home stadium was Estadio Guillermo Vargas Roldán.
+Nowadays, A.D.
+Ramonense is playing at the 3rd division of the Costa Rican soccer.

 History

 A.D.
 Ramonense

 Founded on 5 April 1953, Domingo Borja became their first president.
 He was succeeded by Guillermo Vargas Roldán who oversaw the club's rise to ultimately the top tier of Costa Rican football.
 They remained there for 20 years until their relegation in 1988, clinched promotion again in 1992 and were in the Segunda División de Costa Rica again from 1999 to 2003 and from 2006 to 2008.
 They had two players at Costa Rica's first World Cup appearance: goalkeeping hero Luis Gabelo Conejo and Mauricio Montero.

 Ramonense won promotion to the Primera División de Costa Rica for the 2008–09 season by winning a play-off against Municipal Grecia.
 Ramonense had previously won promotion to the Primera in 1967, 1992 and 2003.